Feeling Good During and After the COVID19 Epidemic

 People are left alone facing a novel and potentially lethal situation, and, at the same time, they need adaptive strategies to face it, at home.

 More, the coronavirus is forcing a significant portion of students and workers to reorganize their daily activities to accommodate the needs of distance learning and agile work (smart working).
 The daily use of these technologies has a significant impact on many identity and cognitive processes, including social and professional identity, leadership, intuition, mentoring, and creativity.

 In this view, any strategy that aims to reduce the psychological burden of coronavirus is extremely necessary Crucially, given the mandatory loneliness resulting from lockdown measures, easy-to-use, inexpensive, and scientifically validated self-help solutions could be the key.

-COVID Feel Good is a weekly social self-help protocol based on a virtual reality experience, requiring just twenty minutes daily, helping you in relieving anxiety and stress and improving well-being and social connectedness.
+COVID Feel Good is a weekly FREE social self-help virtual therapeutic experience, requiring just twenty minutes daily, helping you in relieving anxiety and stress and improving well-being and social connectedness.

 Using the Transformative Potential of Virtual Reality